kumarav1nash/Av1nashOnGit.github.io/Learnings and findings/AlgoMonster - Notes.md

 - For objects, Java uses a version of the previously mentioned Timsort that allows faster sorting of the partially sorted array
 Task
 - Practice Insertion sort, Bubble Sort and Selection Sort
+- you should quickly be able to write the code for these